PinoyFreeCoder/fetchapi/README.md

 ## Getting Started

-Download the this repository or clone it using Git Clone
+Download this repository or clone it using Git Clone

 ```
 $ git https://github.com/PinoyFreeCoder/fetchapi.git